 Replenishing fluid levels is a healthy solution, but unfortunately, sometimes adults and children choose to consume alternate beverages that either do not provide the water volume needed or may even dehydrate the body further.
 Dehydration is a serious health concern and an impairment that can quickly impact men and women of all ages, so we should all take care to avoid it.

-How Does Dehydration Affect Your Body?
+How Does Dehydration Affect the Body?

 Knowing how dehydration affects the body means understanding why the absence of proper hydration can result in mild to severe health issues.
 As much as 60 percent of a fully grown body is composed of water.
 Many individual organs and muscles are composed of higher percentages of water including the heart, lungs, skin, muscles, and kidneys.
 Water keeps the whole body functioning, doing everything from growing cells and delivering oxygen to regulating temperature and flushing out waste.
 Without water, the body cannot carry out these tasks.